 Linux edit command

-edit is a text editing utility which is a variant of the text editor ex recommended for new or casual users who wish to use a command-oriented editor.
+edit is a text editing utility that is a variant of the text editor ex recommended for new or casual users who wish to use a command-oriented editor.
 It operates precisely as ex with the following options automatically set:

 - novice ON

 The following brief introduction should help you get started with edit.
 If you are using a CRT terminal, you might want to learn about the display editor vi.
 To edit the contents of an existing file you begin with the command: